platformsh/platformsh-docs/overview/web-ui/README.md

 # Web Interface

-[Platform.sh](https://platform.sh/) provides a responsive web UI which allows you to interact with your projects and manage your environments.
+[Platform.sh](https://platform.sh/) provides a responsive Web Interface which allows you to interact with your projects and manage your environments.
 Everything you can do with this interface you can also achieve with the  [CLI (Command Line Interface)](/overview/cli) and vice versa.

 ![Web Interface](images/platform-ui.png)